gherlein/gherlein/README.md

 team of about the same age all from the same college may LOOK diverse but might not be.
 Note that I am especially looking to increase the number of qualified female Engineers on my teams.
 This is not just because it's the right thing to do (it is) but because in my years of experience teams with women get more done and are happier than teams without.
+Somehow those teams communicate better, understand better, work together better.
 It's good business.
 And it's the right thing to do.
 I have a daughter.
 I've seen how biases work against girls in the educational system.
 I've seen it in the workplace.
 I do all I can to be a positive force for change.